Shubham-S22/Shubham/README.md

-- 👋 Hi, I’m @Shubham-S22
+- 👋 Hi, I’m Shubham.
-- 👀 I’m interested in Data Science, ML, Deep Learning, GIS etc
+- 👀 I’m interested in :- 🚀Data Scienc & 🌏GIS.
-- 🌱 I’m currently learning Data Science @DCJ
+- 🌱 I’m currently learning :- 📊Data Science @DCJ
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on :- 📘 Anything that adds to my learning curve
-- 📫 How to reach me :- mail @ ShubhamSingh.S2201@gmail.com
+- 📫 How to reach me? :- 📧@ ShubhamSingh.S2201@gmail.com

 <!---
 Shubham-S22/Shubham-S22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.